QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Methodology

 \subsection{Quality-Aware Multi-Centroid modeling}

-To capture the quality level of input utterances, QAMO first assigns a discrete quality level to each training bona fide example based on the speech quality represented by the MOS value.
-The MOS for each utterance, can be obtained from an MOS predictor \cite{scoreq}.
+To capture the quality level of training samples, QAMO first assigns a discrete quality level to each sample using MOS predicted by a speech quality model \cite{scoreq}.
 The MOS values are then thresholded to form $Q$ discrete quality classes.
-In this study, we partition the MOS range into $Q=\{0, 1\}$ levels, denotes low (low MOS) and high (high MOS) quality, respectively as:
+In this study, we partition the MOS range into $Q=\{0, 1\}$ levels, denoting low (low MOS) and high (high MOS) quality, respectively, as:

-where $\tau$ is a predetermined threshold and $q_i$ denotes the quality level label for utterance $x_i$.
+where $\tau$ is a predetermined threshold and $q_i$ denotes the quality level label for the utterance $x_i$.

 In QAMO, each bona fide centroid of the multi-centroid is a learnable embedding $\mathbf{w}_q \in \mathbb{R}^D$ associated with a quality level $q \in Q$.
 These centroids are trained exclusively on bona fide embeddings with the corresponding quality level.
 To ensure that the multi-centroid embeddings are discriminative and aligned with its corresponding quality level, we employ the AM-Softmax loss \cite{amsoftmax} for quality classification: